Hi, I’m Amelia.

 Director, Product Management

 After several years in startups, Capital One was my first “big girl job,” as I like to call it.
 There, I worked on projects like project managing a major international integration, leading our Card innovation portfolio, launching an apprenticeship program to bring folks from our branches and call centers into product roles, and redesigning and relaunching our interview/casing for product managers.
-I had the best time there, and I miss it already!
+I had the best time there, and I miss it often!

 Hatch Apps